LBHackney-IT/API-Playbook/docs/canaries_automation.md

 Canary testing fits into the continuous delivery and continuous integration methodologies.
 At Hackney Council we have been doing progressive delivery deployment for a while, and recently we observed an influx in queries from our developers and stakeholders wanting to learn how the automation of canaries can:
 - Keep oversight in releases: which version(s) are deployed where and are any of them having problems?
-- Compare releases and look out for architectural regressions by having transactional level version awareness
+- Compare releases and look out for architectural regressions by having transactional level version awareness.
-- Detect problematic Canary deployments quickly and trigger automated remediation
+- Detect problematic Canary deployments quickly and trigger automated remediation.
 - Hackney Council integrates deep monitoring and automated testing into canary testing.
 - If a feature fails a monitoring check once it’s been deployed as a canary to a percentage of users, it will automatically roll back.
 - With continuous deployment and canary tests, our development team can release new functionality and code changes at scale more safely.